Benedicte Schoyen – Owner of Born To Play (Ballet and Jazz)

 After twelve years she started Born To Play Productions and produced The Music Box, A Dance Along Fairytale, a DVD for kids.

-For the past ten years Benedicte has been choreographing the kids version of the Eurovision Song Contest for Norwegian Broadcasting and spends most of her summers in Norway teaching summer dance workshops and choreographing shows.
+Benedicte has ten years of experience teaching ballet and jazz at UCLA and choreographing the kids version of the Eurovision Song Contest for Norwegian Broadcasting; she spends most of her summers in Norway teaching summer dance workshops and choreographing shows.

 Liliana Isella (Ballet)